Arijit634/Diabetes-prediction-using-Machine-Learning-Techniques/README.md

 - Standardization of features is performed using `StandardScaler`.
 - Class imbalance is addressed using Random Over Sampling.

-Two classifiers, Support Vector Machine (SVM) and K-Nearest Neighbors (KNN), are trained separately and combined into an ensemble model using Voting Classifier.
+Custom implementation of two classifiers, Gradient Bossting (GB) and K-Nearest Neighbors (KNN), are trained separately and combined into an ensemble model using a custom Voting Classifier.

 ## Running the Application

 The main application (`diabetesApp.py`) is built using Streamlit.
 Users can input patient details through the sidebar and get predictions on whether the patient is likely to have diabetes or not.
-The application loads the trained model (`SVC_KNN.pkl`) and the scaler (`standard_scaler.pkl`) to make predictions based on user input.
+The application loads the trained model and the scaler to make predictions based on user input.

 ## Usage